2005 AFC Divisional playoff game (Pittsburgh–Indianapolis): Bettis' fumble

 Eventually, the Colts then advanced to the Pittsburgh 28-yard line, but key stops by rookie Bryant McFadden while trying to go for a touchdown forced the Colts to go for a field goal.
-However, Vanderjagt, who had been perfect at home in the playoffs, subsequently missed a 46-yard game-tying field goal attempt wide right with 17 seconds left and evoking another infamous postseason moment, and the Steelers ran out the clock.
+However, Vanderjagt, who had been perfect at home in the playoffs, subsequently missed a 46-yard game-tying field goal attempt wide right with 17 seconds left, and the Steelers ran out the clock.
 Vanderjagt, who took his helmet off on the field and threw it down in disgust, would be penalized for unsportsmanlike conduct.

 Aftermath

 Pittsburgh

-The Steelers, buoyed by the momentum of pulling off one of the biggest upsets in NFL history, went to Denver to defeat the Broncos 34–17, giving head coach Bill Cowher his first win in the AFC Championship Game on the road and his only decisive win in the games, having previously played the game at home five times (1994, 1995, 1997, 2001, & 2004) losing four of those matchups and only winning the 1995 AFC Championship Game (coincidentally against the Colts) on a dropped Hail Mary pass by then-Colts quarterback Jim Harbaugh to Aaron Bailey.
+The Steelers, buoyed by the momentum of pulling off one of the biggest upsets in NFL history, went to Denver to defeat the Broncos 34–17, giving head coach Bill Cowher his first win in the AFC Championship Game on the road and his only decisive win in the games, having previously played the game at home five times (1994, 1995, 1997, 2001, and 2004) losing four of those matchups and only winning the 1995 AFC Championship Game (coincidentally against the Colts) on a dropped Hail Mary pass by then-Colts quarterback Jim Harbaugh to Aaron Bailey.
 The Steelers advanced to Super Bowl XL, their first Super Bowl appearance since Super Bowl XXX ten years prior.
 The Steelers defeated the Seattle Seahawks 21–10 to win their fifth Vince Lombardi Trophy and the first since the Steelers dynasty years of the 1970s.
 Bettis retired immediately after the game and was inducted into the Pro Football Hall of Fame in 2015; Cowher resigned one year later after 15 seasons as Steelers head coach and was elected into the Pro Football Hall of Fame himself in 2020.

 The Steelers victory marked the first time since the playoffs were expanded to six teams per conference in 1990 that a number six-seeded team defeated the top seed in the playoffs; only the strike shortened season New York Jets (in 1982), Philadelphia Eagles (in 2008), Green Bay Packers (in 2010), and Tennessee Titans (in 2019) have since repeated this feat, with the Packers going on to win Super Bowl XLV (coincidentally, beating the Steelers in that game); the NFL expanded to seven teams per conference for the 2020 NFL season, making the feat more likely.
-In the second year of the expanded format, the 49ers became the next team to do so.
+In the second year of the expanded format, the San Francisco 49ers became the next team to do so.

+Within seconds of the Bettis fumble, a Steelers fan watching the game at a bar had a heart attack.
+The fan survived the attack and would have a pacemaker installed.